 The objective of the GENCODE consortium is to create this foundational reference genome annotation.
 Our overall goal is to identify and classify all evidence-based gene features in the human and mouse genomes with high accuracy and release these annotations for the greatest possible benefit for biomedical research and genome interpretation.
 GENCODE focuses on protein-coding and non-coding loci including alternatively spliced isoforms and pseudogenes.
 It relies on a series of well-tested manual and computational methods within a high functioning consortium to produce regular annotation releases.
-We will continue our successful approach to investigate and incorporate new technologies and new annotation types via a series of well chosen pilot projects addressing Iso-Seq data, population-based gene expression, regulatory consortium.
+We will continue our successful approach to investigate and incorporate new technologies and new annotation types via a series of well chosen pilot projects addressing Iso-Seq data, population-based gene expression, regulatory regions and other topics that complement major funded projects and resources with long-term connections or relevance to the GENCODE consortium.